hermann-p/hermann-p.github.io/_posts/2016-05-31-functional-games-1.md

 chains with huge state changes are triggered, everything is still very experimental.

-A simple working example is soon to follow.
+A simple working example can be found in the "kicker" subfolder of [my pet projects](https://github.com/hermann-p/pet-projects).